Atlanta: Primary and secondary education

-Fifty-five thousand students are enrolled in 106 schools in Atlanta Public Schools (APS), some of which are operated as charter schools.
+Approximately 49,000 students are enrolled in 106 schools in Atlanta Public Schools (APS), some of which are operated as charter schools.
 Atlanta is served by many private schools including, without limitation, Atlanta Jewish Academy, Atlanta International School, The Westminster Schools, Pace Academy, The Lovett School, The Paideia School, Holy Innocents' Episcopal School and Roman Catholic parochial schools operated by the Archdiocese of Atlanta.

-In 2018 the City of Atlanta annexed a portion of DeKalb County containing the Centers for Disease Control and Emory University; this portion will be zoned to the DeKalb County School District until 2024, when it will transition into APS.
+In 2018 the City of Atlanta annexed a portion of DeKalb County containing the Centers for Disease Control and Emory University; this portion was to be zoned to the DeKalb County School District until 2024, when it was to transition into APS.
 In 2017 the number of children living in the annexed territory who attended public schools was nine.

 Media

-The primary network-affiliated television stations in Atlanta are WXIA-TV 11 (NBC), WANF 46 (CBS), WSB-TV 2 (ABC), and WAGA-TV 5 (Fox).
-Other major commercial stations include WPXA-TV 14 (Ion), WPCH-TV 17 (Ind.), WUVG-TV 34 (Univision/UniMás), WUPA 69 (CW), and WATL 36 (MyNetworkTV).
-WPXA-TV, WUVG-TV and WAGA-TV are network O&O's.
+The primary network-affiliated television stations in Atlanta are WSB-TV 2 (ABC), WAGA-TV 5 (Fox)., WXIA-TV 11 (NBC), WPXA-TV 14 (Ion), WPCH-TV 17, (CW), WUVG-TV 34 (Univision/UniMás), WATL 36 (MyNetworkTV), WANF 46 (Independent), WKTB-CD 47 (Telemundo) and WUPA 69 (CBS).
 The Atlanta metropolitan area is served by two public television stations (both PBS member stations), and two public radio stations.
-WGTV 8 is the flagship station of the statewide Georgia Public Television network, while WABE-TV is owned by Atlanta Public Schools.
+WGTV 8 is the flagship station of the statewide Georgia Public Television network, while WABE-TV 30 is owned by Atlanta Public Schools.
 Georgia Public Radio is listener-funded and comprises one NPR member station, WABE, a classical music station also operated by Atlanta Public Schools.
 The second public radio, listener-funded NPR member station is WCLK, a jazz music station owned and operated by Clark Atlanta University.

 Atlanta is served by The Atlanta Journal-Constitution, its only major daily newspaper with wide distribution.
 The Atlanta Journal-Constitution is the result of a 1950 merger between The Atlanta Journal and The Atlanta Constitution, with staff consolidation occurring in 1982 and separate publication of the morning Constitution and afternoon Journal ceasing in 2001.
 Alternative weekly newspapers include Creative Loafing, which has a weekly print circulation of 80,000.
-Atlanta Daily World is the oldest black newspaper in Atlanta and one of the earliest and most influential black newspapers in American history.
+Atlanta Daily World is the oldest Black newspaper in Atlanta and one of the earliest Black newspapers in American history.
 Atlanta magazine is a monthly general-interest magazine based in and covering Atlanta.